 Once accepted, a non-refundable $650.00 deposit is required and an enrollment contract is signed.
 When ever possible, we will let families know of their admissions status by mid-March.
 Children who do not receive a slot by the beginning of April are placed on an active waiting list.

 We encourage all prospective families to visit the school during the application process.
-Families are welcome to visit the School after October 10th and may observe more than one classroom, if unsure about which class to request for placement.
-Please call the School at least one week in advance to schedule an observation time.
-(Because observation booths are not sound proof, we request that parents do not bring their children at this time.)
+Families are welcome to schedule an observation time beginning Mid-October and may observe more than one classroom, if unsure about which class to request for placement.
+Please call the school at least one week in advance to schedule an observation time (observation booths are not sound proof, therefore, we request that parents do not bring their children at this time).
 You should also feel free to schedule a meeting with the Director, Hanna Gebretensae.